mitchellh/vagrant-aws/README.md

 ```

 ## User data
-Here are some example to use user_data
+There are different options to send user_data to the instance.

 ```ruby
 Vagrant.configure("2") do |config|